Creating safety and permanency

 The first step to becoming a foster parent is to contact us to arrange a time to meet with you and explain the foster care licensing process.

 After getting to know each other, we can mutually determine if we are a match.
 If we decide to move forward, you’ll enroll in one of our foster parent training classes.

 Foster care training is designed to educate families on the unique issues related to caring for children that have experienced the trauma of being removed from their caretakers.
 This training will equip families with the skills needed to provide children in foster care with a safe, stable, and nurturing home.

-- Background checks with local, state, and national law enforcement, Adult Protective Services, Child Protection Services, Department of Motor Vehicle, and Sex Offender.
+- Background checks with local, state, and national law enforcement; Adult Protective Services, Child Protection Services, Department of Motor Vehicles and Sex Offender Registry.